skrey/yellow-extensions/templates/blog/README.md

 How to use a blog?
 ------------------
 The blog is available on your website as `http://website/blog/`.
 To make the blog your home page, go to your content folder, rename the blog folder to '1-blog' and delete '1-home'.
-The blog can be sorted by date, tag and author.

 To create a new blog page, add a new file to the blog folder.
 Set `Published` and more settings at the top of a page.
 Dates should be written in the format [YYYY-MM-DD](http://en.wikipedia.org/wiki/ISO_8601).
 Use `Tag` to group similar pages together.
+Pages can be sorted by author, date and tag.

 Example
 -------